fluid-cloudnative/fluid/docs/en/dev/generic_cache_runtime_integration.md

 - cachedPercentage: percentage of cached data relative to cache capacity, 0-100
 - cacheCapacity: total cache data capacity (in bytes)
 - cacheHitRatio: cache hit ratio, 0-100
-- fileNums: number of files in the Dataset
+- fileNum: number of files in the Dataset
 - ufsTotal: total size of the Dataset (in GB)

 #### Important Notes